Proclamation 4483: Aftermath

 Congress made efforts to restrict funding for anything related to processing the pardons.
 The Veterans of Foreign Wars was among the veterans' groups that criticized the proclamation, saying that it would be preferable for draft evaders to return to the United States through the justice system.
 Barry Goldwater, a supporter of the Vietnam War, referred to the proclamation as "the most disgraceful thing that a president has ever done".
 Many pro-amnesty groups celebrated the pardons as an improvement.
 Others accused Carter of protecting predominantly middle-class draft evaders while ignoring the needs of the predominantly poorer Americans who had deserted after conscription.
 The American Veterans Committee held this position, saying that both desertion and less-than-honorable discharges should be pardoned.
 The proclamation was positively received by the Soviet Communist Party newspaper Pravda, which declared that the United States had admitted fault.

 Carter expanded his offer of clemency in March 1977 by letting veterans with less-than-honorable discharges appeal their status.
 Although sixty percent of appeals were accepted, only nine percent of eligible veterans appealed.
 Deserters were included in the offer, but they were required to surrender to a military base, so most were distrustful and did not accept.
 Pro-amnesty senator Alan Cranston and anti-amnesty senator Strom Thurmond introduced a bill together that would make veterans with appealed discharges ineligible for veterans' benefits.
 Carter signed it into law against the advice of his cabinet and top aides, fearing that a veto would go back on an agreement with Speaker of the House Tip O'Neill only for his veto to be overruled.

-By the time Proclamation 4483 was issued, prosecution and prison sentences for draft evaders had mostly come to an end, and the Department of Justice received only 99 requests for pardon certificates in the first six months.
+By the time Proclamation 4483 was issued, prosecution and prison sentences for draft evaders had mostly ended, and the Department of Justice received only 99 requests for pardon certificates in the first six months.
 Those who left the country had already settled elsewhere, and only 85 returned in the same time frame.
 After the Soviet Invasion of Afghanistan in 1979, Carter restored the requirement that men register for a draft.

 Carter's decision to issue pardons despite political backlash signaled the style of politics he practiced, in which he was willing to make decisions without the support of Congress or the American public.
 The decision had a significant effect on his presidential legacy for both supporters and critics.
 Carter rarely spoke publicly about the pardons in his post-presidential life, though he stood by the decision to issue them, saying that it was an extension of Ford's clemency program and it was "the right thing to do".